maitlahcen/maitlahcen.github.io/_pages/research.md

 ## Work in Progress

-### Asset Pricing, Liquidity, and Monetary Policy, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)
+### Asset Safety and Liquidity over the Business Cycle, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)

-We propose a monetary asset pricing model with multiple liquid assets and a Taylor rule to revisit the equity premium and the risk-free rate puzzles.
+We decompose the convenience yield on U.S. Treasury bonds into safety and liquidity premia and document a positive relationship with unemployment over the business cycle.
+This counter-cyclical pattern persists after controlling for monetary policy, the supply of treasuries and economic uncertainty.
+In addition, the safety premium is much more volatile than the liquidity premium especially during recessions.
+We propose a real business cycle model with labor search frictions, liquid assets and corporate default to rationalize these findings.
+We carefully calibrate the model to U.S. data and show that it generates endogenous fluctuations in both the safety and liquidity premia on treasuries in line with the data.

 ### Monetary Policy and the Unbanked: Consequences for Stabilization, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Christopher Waller](https://research.stlouisfed.org/econ/waller/sel/).